Old Manor Hospital, Salisbury: The 20th century

-The property and business of Fisherton House was transferred in 1904 by Dr W Corbin Finch jnr. to the last of the Finches, his daughter, Francis Emily (later Mrs Baskin) who took over the business in 1905 on the death of her father.
+The property and business of Fisherton House was transferred in 1904 by Dr W. Corbin Finch jnr. to the last of the Finches, his daughter, Francis Emily (later Mrs Baskin) who took over the business in 1905 on the death of her father.

-In 1916 Richard Tanner Finch was still medical superintendent as many documents signed by him can attest.
-He was assisted by Dr Joseph Percival Westrup and in 1918 they were joined by Dr A C King Turner.
-Dr Tanner Finch left in 1919 and was succeeded as physician superintendent by Dr King Turner.
+In 1916, Richard Tanner Finch was still medical superintendent as many documents signed by him can attest.
+He was assisted by Dr Joseph Percival Westrup, and in 1918 they were joined by Dr A. C. King Turner.

-In 1921 Samuel Edgar Martin, MB ChB, Barrister at Law was appointed Physician Superintendent.
-He had been previously employed at St. Andrews Mental Hospital in Northampton.
+In 1921 Samuel Edgar Martin, MB ChB, Barrister at Law was appointed physician superintendent; he had been previously employed at St Andrew's Mental Hospital in Northampton.
 He looked after patients at both Fisherton Asylum and Laverstock House and regularly recruited attendants from the Republic of Ireland, especially from the Ennis, County Clare area.
 Dr Martin was once attacked by a patient with a penknife during his rounds, the assailant having been a solicitor at the infamous Dr Crippen murder trial.
 This patient was transferred to Broadmoor Hospital.
-Dr Martin held the position of Physician Superintendent until 1952.
-According to visitors' reports all continued satisfactorily with "all modern treatments available".
+Dr Martin held the position of physician superintendent until 1952.
+According to visitors' reports, all continued satisfactorily with "all modern treatments available".
 In the hospital records, private patients were referred to as 'ladies' and 'gentlemen' while state-financed patients were called 'male' and 'female'.

-In 1924 the Fisherton House Asylum suffered financial difficulties and a limited company was formed called Old Manor (Salisbury) Ltd. Sir Cecil Chubb was appointed managing director and left his law practice to concentrate wholly on the management of the business.
-Chubb had been cited as being the "proprietor" of the hospital in 1918 Other members of the board were Lady Mary Chubb (wife of Sir Cecil and daughter of Dr William Corbin Finch jnr.); W F Swords KC (son-in-law of Dr William Corbin Finch jnr.); Mr Vivian Barker, a Lloyds Bank manager; and Mr A J Belsham, a solicitor.
+In 1924, the Fisherton House Asylum suffered financial difficulties and a limited company was formed called Old Manor (Salisbury) Ltd. Sir Cecil Chubb was appointed managing director and left his law practice to concentrate wholly on the management of the business.
+Chubb had been cited as being the "proprietor" of the hospital in 1918.
+Other members of the board were Lady Mary Chubb (wife of Sir Cecil and daughter of Dr William Corbin Finch jnr.); W. F. Swords KC (son-in-law of Dr William Corbin Finch jnr.); Vivian Barker, a Lloyds Bank manager; and A. J. Belsham, a solicitor.